If your child is struggling with anxiety, you're probably doing everything you can to help them feel better.

 The programme is led by experienced SPACE providers, Will Sessions and Demetra Brege.

-The group programme is designed for parents or caregivers of children and teens (ages 6–17) experiencing anxiety, OCD, or related emotional challenges.
+The group programme is designed for parents or caregivers of children, teens and young adults experiencing anxiety, OCD, or related emotional challenges.
 It’s especially helpful if your child is unwilling or unable to engage in therapy themselves.

 The programme focuses on reducing family accommodation - the well-intended changes parents make to reduce a child’s distress (e.g., providing excessive reassurance or avoiding anxiety triggers).
 In SPACE, parents learn how to respond supportively while helping their child face fears more independently.